PowerPoint 2010 Backstage View - Info

 Author: Geetesh Bajaj

-Tip: When you click the File menu, you essentially summon PowerPoint 2010's Backstage View.
+When you click the File menu, you essentially summon PowerPoint 2010 for Windows Backstage view.

-- Permissions: Provides several options for protecting your presentation.
+Provides several options for protecting your presentation.
 You can mark your presentation as "final", apply a password, make your presentation read-only, apply a digital signature, or use Information Rights Management (IRM) to control presentation access.
-These links below provide detailed information:
+The links below provide detailed information:

 Mark as Final